Drayller/Convite-Elisa/README.md

 taca a foto do Batman do lado da sereia editor!!

->a foto foi deletada pelo manager disso tudo
+>A foto foi deletada pelo manager disso tudo